getodk/central-backend/docs/api.md

 By default, any XLSForm conversion Warnings will fail this request and return the warnings rather than use the converted XML to create a form.
 To override this behaviour, provide a querystring flag `?ignoreWarnings=true`.
 Conversion Errors will always fail this request.

-If the combination of (`xmlFormId`, `version`) conflict with any existing Form, current or deleted, the request will be rejected with error code `409`.
-We consider even deleted forms when enforcing this restriction to prevent confusion in case a survey client already has the other version of that Form downloaded.

 The API will currently check the XML's structure in order to extract the information we need about it, but ODK Central does _not_ run comprehensive validation on the full contents of the XML to ensure compliance with the ODK specification.
 Future versions will likely do this, but in the meantime you will have to use a tool like [ODK Validate](https://opendatakit.org/use/validate/) to be sure your Forms are correct.

 + Parameters